Weather in Fairbanks

 Clean-Up Day

 The volunteers pick up trash along roadsides and public areas beginning at 8 a.m., and trucks come by to collect the filled bags beginning about 2 p.m.
-In 2001 they collected the bags only within these boundaries: north to Fox, south to South Cushman Street, east to Salcha, and west to Ester.
-Volunteers collecting outside those boundaries were asked to deliver their own bags to the nearest borough dump station and to not just leave them along side the road.
+There are boundaries set (for example, in 2001 they collected the bags only within these boundaries: north to Fox, south to South Cushman Street, east to Salcha, and west to Ester.)
+Volunteers collecting outside those boundaries were asked to deliver their own bags to the nearest borough dump station and to not just leave them alongside the road.

 Month by Month